saagie/jupyter-saagie-plugin/README.rst

 Simply run ``jupyter notebook`` as always, you will see a new button in the toolbar.
 Use it to log on your account and deploy the notebook.

+For deploying to a Python job, Python 3.6 & 2.7 are supported.

-These kernels are currently supported:
+For deploying to a Jupyter job, these kernels are currently supported:

 - Python 2
 - Python 3